Michael F. Price: Career

 In 1974, he accepted a job with Max Heine at Mutual Series.
 In 1982, he became a full partner and when Heine died in 1988, became the president and chairman.
 In 1995, with his mutual fund, he famously took a position in Chase Manhattan Bank of 11 million shares or 6.1% of their stock to force them "to sell divisions or take other actions" to find a buyer to elevate the value of their stock.
 Chase ultimately was sold to Chemical Banking Corp. on August 28, in a deal valued at more than $10 billion and 70% higher than his initial purchases.
 In 1996, Mutual Series was merged into Franklin Templeton Investments.
 In 1998, Price stepped down from day-to-day fund management duties but continued as chairman of the company, and in 2001, he left the firm to begin his own fund company, MFP Partners, LP.

 Philanthropy

-Price donated tens of millions of dollars to his alma mater, the University of Oklahoma, and to the fraternity of which he was a member, Beta Theta Pi.
+Price donated tens of millions of dollars to his alma mater, the University of Oklahoma.
 The OU College of Business, one of its buildings, and a large endowment bear his name.
 The CGTM, which officially opened in June 2008 at the Albert Einstein College of Medicine in the Bronx, bears his name too.